 Fitbit Flex: This model is encased in a flexible wristband, to be worn both day and night to track steps and sleep quality.
 It has no display other than five small lights, so you are dependent on accessing the data on an app via Bluetooth or through the wireless USB connection and viewing your dashboard online.
 Review: Fitbit Flex

-Fitbit Force: This wristband model debuts in October, 2013.
-It improves on the Flex by having a numerical display for steps, distance, calories, and time of day.
+Fitbit Force: This wristband model was recalled in February, 2014 because the exposed metal connector triggered allergic contact dermatitis in a small percentage of users.
+It is no longer available for purchase.
+It had a numerical display for steps, distance, calories, and time of day.
 It will also track stairs and active minutes, in addition to sleep quality.
-Fitbit Force
+Fitbit Force Recall

 Fitbit Zip: The Zip lacks tracking for stairs, sleep quality or stopwatch.
 But connects directly with smartphones via Bluetooth (in addition to the USB connection to computers).
 It has a long-lasting button battery so you don't need to recharge it.
 Review: Fitbit Zip

 Fitbit Ultra: This model debuted in 2011.
 The display is brighter than the original Fitbit, which is a welcome improvement.
 It also tracks stair climbing and has a stopwatch function.
 It is rumored that the Fitbit Ultra will be retired in favor of the Fitbit One.

 When you buy the Fitbit pedometer, it includes use of the web site for no additional subscription fee.
 There is an optional fee per year for a Premium membership which includes more in-depth reports and personalized training.
 However, the basic reports seemed more than adequate for me.